01 of 05

 Start by Removing the Tank Lid

-Before you run to the hardware store to buy parts follow these steps to find the source of the problem.
+Before you run to the hardware store to buy parts follow the following steps to find which of these problems is actually causing the symptom.

 02 of 05